Skip to main content

 As you plan your global expansion proper localization strategy now, it’s important to understand and pay attention to the three types of localization available in the market today before you start creating localized content.
 They include:

 • Content translation: This type of localization involves converting your already-existing social posts, web content, podcasts, and other content to a new language.
 Translation aims to appeal to a new audience in a new language with the same content that has worked previously with a different audience and in a different language.
+Utilizing AI translation services such as HIX Translate can enhance accuracy and efficiency in translating text, thereby streamlining the localization process.

 • Transcription: This is a form of content localization where language experts convert audio files (recordings and podcasts), manuscripts, written PDFs, or film audio tracks into readable text, either written or electronic.
 It may also involve extracting text from brochures to create a more streamlined, simplified text-only layout.